BobDeng1974/rpcmailbox/README.md

 Simple mailbox implementation using RPC

-Fun Fact: wrote this entire thing in vim while ssh'd into the eecslinab. :|
+Fun Fact: wrote this in vim while ssh'd into the eecslinab. :|